-38. Impact of COVID-19 (Global pandemic):
+37 Impact of COVID-19 (Global pandemic):

-In March 2020, the World Health Organisation declared COVID-19 to be a pandemic.
 The Company has considered the possible effects that may result from the global pandemic relating to COVID-19 on the standalone financial statements of the Company.
 In developing the assumptions relating to the possible future uncertainties in the global economic conditions because of this pandemic, the Company, as at the date of approval of these standalone financial statements has used internal and external sources of information.
 The Company has performed an analysis on the assumptions used and based on current estimates expects that the carrying amount of it's assets will be recovered.
-The impact of COVID-19 on the

-Company's standalone financial statements may differ from that estimated as at the date of approval of these standalone financial statements.
+The impact of COVID-19 on the Company's standalone financial statements may differ from that estimated as at the date of approval of these standalone financial statements.